cvmbsOne/VetQualPub/README.md

    1. Note: you may need to delete, move, or rename previously created spreadsheets before running the program again to receive updated spreadsheets if data/code has changed.

 ### Data Requirements
-The VetCot data doesn't have to be modified and if not running analyzerAccuracy.R, this section can be ignored
+***\*This section applies only to the EMR data used for analyzerAccuracy.R.\****
 1. The input school’s spreadsheet must be separated into sheets in this order:
    1. RedCAP entries (with both optional and mandatory variables)
    2. EMR entries (with both optional and mandatory variables)
-2. The distinction between madatory and optional variables is not significant.
+2. There are mandatory and optional variables, the distinction between which is not significant.
 Mandatory variables are those we recommend encoding if they are available.
 Optional variables are those that significant value will likely not be gleaned from.
 The only variable that is truely required is caseNum.
-Optional Variables are defined as the following:
+Optional variables are defined as the following:
    - AFASTYN
    - TFASTYN
    - bloodLactate